emincanozcan/foobar.live/README.md

 ### With OBS

-[OBS (Open Broadcaster Software)](https://obsproject.com/) is free and open source software for video recording and live streaming.
+[OBS (Open Broadcaster Software)](https://obsproject.com/) is free and open source software for video recording and live-streaming.

 * Copy FooBar.Live streaming key from the profile page.
 * Open OBS